chanyeongcho94/chanyeongcho94.github.io/_pages/about.md

 My Research Interest
 ======
 My research interests lie in human–robot interaction, reinforcement learning, and assistive robotics, with a focus on developing emotionally responsive systems that enhance daily living and caregiving.
+My goal is to help create a society where robots naturally support older adults, people with disabilities, and their families in daily life.

 <style>
 .work-block {